Mean-square and sublinear convergence of a stochastic proximal point algorithm in metric spaces of nonpositive curvature: A stochastic proximal point algorithm

 where the second inequality follows from Ville's inequality \cite{Ville1939} (see also \cite{Metivier1982}).
 This immediately implies that $d^2(x_{n},x^*)\to 0$ a.s.\ with rate $\rho'$. \end{proof}

-While the proof is presented here in a self-contained style, it follows the outline and is effectively an instance of the proof of Theorem 2.8 in \cite{NeriPischkePowell2025}.
+While the proof is presented here in a self-contained style, it follows the outline and is effectively an instance of the proof of \cite[Theorem 2.8]{NeriPischkePowell2025}.

-\begin{remark} Note that the above Theorem \ref{thm:main} in particular holds whenever all tangent spaces are flat, where the crucial independence assumption \eqref{A3} is then validated as discussed before, so that the assumptions \eqref{A0} -- \eqref{A2} suffice to establish the result.
-This in particular includes separable Hilbert spaces and separable Hadamard manifolds.
-To our knowledge, in the generality presented here, the quantitative aspects of the above Theorem \ref{thm:main} are already novel in the Hilbert space context while even the qualitative aspects of the above results seem to be novel in the context of Hadamard manifolds. \end{remark}
+To our knowledge, in the generality presented here, the quantitative aspects of the above Theorem \ref{thm:main} are already novel in the Hilbert space context.
+The qualitative convergence result generalizes \cite[Theorem 4]{Bianchi2016} and in that way seems to be novel in all classes of Hilbert-Hadamard spaces transcending Hilbert spaces, in particular including Hadamard manifolds.

 \begin{remark} If $\rho$ is invertible and decreasing, Theorem \ref{thm:main} immediately implies the nonasymptotic guarantee $\EE[d^2(x_n,x^*)]\leq\rho^{-1}(n)$ for all $n\in\mathbb{N}$.
 We can then also derive a similar estimate for $\PP(\exists m\geq n(d^2(x_{m},x^*)\geq \varepsilon))$.
 However, the complexity of the rates that arise from Theorem \ref{thm:main} is without further assumptions rather dire, namely exponential:\footnote{As such, the rates are similar for deterministic variants of the proximal point algorithm in metric settings without further assumptions than strong monotonicity, as e.g.\ obtained in \cite{LeusteanSipos2018} for the special case of strongly (even uniformly) convex functions.} For the canonical choice of $\lambda_n=\frac{1}{n+1}$, a quick calculation shows that we get